 - An unsigned, anonymous cover letter of no more than two pages, providing an abstract of the dissertation, giving context for the submitted writing sample (see below).

-- Twenty pages from the introduction to the dissertation or from any chapter of the applicant’s choice.
+- Twenty pages (maximum) from the introduction to the dissertation or from any chapter of the applicant’s choice.
 (The submission need not comprise a complete chapter.)
 Page headers must be purged of author names, and notes should not reveal author identity or affiliation.

 A short list of candidates will be asked to submit copies of their full dissertations for further review.
 Application materials are reviewed by a committee headed by a member of the SAA’s Board of Trustees.